 - 3.13 The North East Aggregates Working Party monitors the nature and outcome of planning applications for aggregates extraction in North East England on an annual basis.
-Table 3.10 details the quantities of crushed rock granted or refused planning permission for extraction between 1 January 2016 and 31 December 2016 and the quantities in planning applications that were pending determination at 31 December 2016.
-Further detail on each of the planning applications is shown in Appendix 3. - 3.14 During 2016 two planning applications for the extraction of crushed rock for aggregate uses were granted planning permission.
-These planning applications were for extensions to Kilmond Wood Quarry in County Durham (5 million tonnes) and Longhoughton Quarry in Northumberland (765,000 tonnes).
-No planning applications for crushed rock extraction were refused planning permission during 2016 in North East England. - 3.15 At 31 December 2016, a further two planning applications were pending determination involving the potential extraction of 7.75 million tonnes of rock for aggregate uses.
-The two applications are for the reactivation of dormant planning permissions at quarries in County Durham (3.75 million tonnes of Carboniferous limestone and 4 million tonnes of magnesian limestone).
+Table 3.10 details the quantities of crushed rock granted or refused planning permission for extraction between 1 January 2017 and 31 December 2017 and the quantities in planning applications that were pending determination at 31 December 2017.
+Further detail on each of the planning applications is shown in Appendix 3. - 3.14 During 2017 there were no planning applications for crushed rock extraction that were either granted or refused planning permission during 2017 in North East England.
+At 31 December 2017, three planning applications were pending determination involving the potential extraction of 10.25 million tonnes of rock for aggregate uses.
+Two applications are for the reactivation of dormant planning permissions at quarries in County Durham (3.75 million tonnes of Carboniferous limestone and 4 million tonnes of magnesian limestone) and the third application, also in County Durham, seeks planning permission for extraction at a previously worked quarry (2.5 million tonnes of magnesian limestone). - 3.15 Additional planning applications of note are proposals to extend the time at Thrislington Quarry (submitted 16 January 2015) and at Coxhoe (Raisby) Quarry

-- Reserve and landbank figures for Tees Valley and Tyne and Wear have not been published due to the small number of sites in these areas and the requirement not to disclose confidential individual site information.
+^{# -} Reserve and landbank figures for Tees Valley and Tyne and Wear have not been published due to the small number of sites in these areas and the requirement not to disclose confidential individual site information.